API AI Enrichment¶

 What is transmitted to the provider

 Only the test class source file is submitted.
 Production source code, configuration files, and all other project content are never read or transmitted.
-See AI Enrichment for the complete data scope statement.
+See AI Enrichment overview for the complete data scope statement.
 For environments where external API calls are not permitted, use the Manual AI workflow instead.

 Local inference — Ollama¶